Health Professions Educator Graduate Academic Certificate Program

 Note: students who do not complete the Health Professions Educator Graduate Academic Certificate Program are still eligible to apply for the Certification for Nurse Educators through the National League for Nursing (NLN) by completing the three courses for nine total didactic units without the practicum.
 See below for the course information.

-The series of courses for the HPE-GAC begins each spring and is a total of three quarters in length.
+The series of courses for the HPE-GAC begins each fall and is a total of three quarters in length.
 All courses are offered through the Nursing Science and Health-Care Leadership Graduate Degree Programs.
 HPE-GAC students are able to enroll in all the necessary courses.

-Courses offered for the HPE-GAC are not part of any of the current graduate degree requirements.
-These courses are currently offered as electives.
 Students electing to complete the HPE-GAC complete the three courses in addition to courses required for the graduate program in which they are enrolled.

 The HPE-GAC requires a minimum of 12 units as described below.
 This includes 8 didactic units plus 4 lab/practicum units.
 Completion of the 4 lab/practicum units is required for students enrolled in the HPE-GAC program.
 Students taking the education courses as electives but who are not admitted to the HPE-GAC program are not allowed to complete the practicum units, due to limited availability.